-Complementing the changes will be the new online learning platform, public education campaign and supporting materials and resources.
+Complementing the GLS regulatory changes will be the new online learning platform, public education campaign and supporting materials and resources.
 Work commenced on these key deliverables in March 2020.
-Due to COVID-19 restrictions, the GLS Project Team has had to work with the external provider to reframe project activity.
-This has meant conducting research activity online, instead of face-to-face.
+Due to the COVID19 restrictions that also came into effect at this time the GLS Project team has had to work with the external provider to reframe the project activity to ensure progress continues.
+This has included taking all research activity informing the development of the platform online.